Targeted Probe and Educate (TPE) - JE Part A

-CMS has authorized Noridian to conduct the Targeted Probe and Educate (TPE) Pilot review process.
+CMS has authorized Noridian to conduct the Targeted Probe and Educate (TPE) review process.
 This is a required process for providers targeted by Medical Review.
 The TPE review process includes three rounds of a prepayment probe review with education.
 If there are continued high denials after the first three rounds, Noridian will refer the provider and results to CMS.
-CMS will determine additional action, which may include extrapolation, referral to the Zone Program Integrity Contractor (ZPIC/UPIC), referral to Recovery Auditor (RA) contractor, etc.
+CMS will determine additional action, which may include extrapolation, referral to Recovery Audit Contractor (RAC), 100% pre-payment review, etc.

 Note: Discontinuation of review may occur at any time if appropriate improvement is achieved during the review process.

-- Provider reviews will consist of three rounds of a prepayment Targeted Probe & Educate process.
-Noridian will select the topics for review and providers based on existing data analysis procedures outlined in CMS Internet Only Manual (IOM), Publication 100-08, Medicare Program Integrity Manual, Chapter 2.
+- Provider reviews will consist of three rounds of a prepayment TPE process.
+Noridian will select topics for review and providers based on existing data analysis procedures outlined in CMS Internet Only Manual (IOM), Publication 100-08, Medicare Program Integrity Manual, Chapter 2

-- Noridian may refer providers/suppliers to RA contractor or ZPIC/UPIC if providers do not respond to ADR requests and submit Noridian requested documentation.
+- Noridian may refer providers/suppliers to RAC or UPIC if providers do not respond to ADR requests and submit Noridian requested documentation

-- If warranted, education will be offered to the provider throughout the TPE process.
-Additionally, at the end of each "round," Noridian will provide notification in writing of findings of claim results and education on potential errors identified.
-Providers with high error rates will receive an offer for one-on-one education related to the specific errors identified.
-The goal for providers is to learn from education and improve their results in the next "round" to a low error category.
+- If warranted, education will be offered to the provider throughout TPE process.
+Additionally, at end of each "round," Noridian will provide notification in writing of findings of claim results and education on potential errors identified.
+Providers with high error rates will receive an offer for one-on-one education related to specific errors identified.
+Goal for providers is to learn from education and improve their results in the subsequent round to a low error category

-- Providers will be moved to another review "round" if error rates remain at a high level.
+- Providers will be moved to a subsequent round if error rates remain at a high level

-- Once a provider has reached an acceptable rate, the provider will be removed from review of that service and Noridian will continue to monitor data on that service/provider.
+- Once a provider has reached an acceptable rate, provider will be removed from review of that service and Noridian will continue to monitor data on that service/provider

-- Providers with continued high denial rate after three rounds of prepayment Probe and Educate reviews will be referred to CMS for possible further action.
+- Providers with continued high denial rate after three rounds of prepayment Probe and Educate reviews will be referred to CMS for further action